tedy-art/Data-Structure-and-algorithm/README.md

         [1, 'a', False, 'b', True]

 <h6>2) Dictionary:-</h6>
-1. Dictionary are one important data type in python.
+1. Dictionary are one important data type in python.<br />
-2. Data is stored in key:value pairs in the case of dictionaries.
+2. Data is stored in key:value pairs in the case of dictionaries.<br />
-3. Pairs can be added, accessed and deleted as needed.
+3. Pairs can be added, accessed and deleted as needed.<br />
-4. Dictionary is an unordered collection of key-value pairs enclosed with {}.
+4. Dictionary is an unordered collection of key-value pairs enclosed with {}.<br />
-5. Dictionary are mutable.
+5. Dictionary are mutable.<br />

 ex.